Methane Testing Report and Soil Gas Survey

 Natural Gas Production Wells & Methane Gas

 Methane is by far, the largest component of natural gas.
-And it is an aqueous phase compound with four (4) hydrogen atoms and one (1) carbon atom.
+It is an aqueous phase compound with four (4) hydrogen atoms and one (1) carbon atom.
 Thus, it is a hydrocarbon gas.
 Additionally, hydrogen sulfide exists within the conglomerate gas.
 Natural gas also comprises non-hydrocarbon components, such as nitrogen, oxygen, carbon dioxide, and more.
-But these other components of natural gas are less threatening in terms of combustion.
+However, these other components of natural gas are less threatening in terms of combustion.
 As a result, there are no testing criteria for these substances in the methane testing standards.

 Drilling and Pumping Natural Gas

 As the petrogenic gas from deeper geologic formations gets extracted by hydraulic fracturing (or fracking), the gas escapes the original formation.
 In this process, high-pressure drilling fluid is pumped into the formation to crack the rocks and create fractures.
-And the new fracture voids provide a direct conduit for the natural gas to collect inside the well.
+The new fracture voids provide a direct conduit for the natural gas to collect inside the well.
 Unfortunately, some of the gas also escapes the well.
 From there, it migrates into other geological formations that are above it.
 As a result, methane soil vapor intrusion risks happen in the shallow soils near oil fields.
 Consequently, there are laws and building codes that require meeting methane testing standards, as well as methane mitigation standards before building.

 Methane Content of Natural Gas